-The Assisted Living Registrar is also part of the Health Services Policy Division.
-The mandate of the Assisted Living Registrar under the CCALA is to protect and promote the health and safety of adults who are assisted living residents.
+The Assisted Living Registrar is also part of the Specialized Services Division.
+The mandate of the Assisted Living Registrar under the CCALA is to promote and protect the health, safety and well-being of adults who are assisted living residents.
 Assisted living residences and licensed residential care facilities both provide housing and services.

-Assisted living residences are intended for persons who are independent and require day-to-day assistance in one or two areas (e.g., medications, bathing or life skills).
+Assisted living residences are intended for persons who are semi-independent and require day-to-day assistance in one or more areas (e.g., medications, bathing or life skills) due to physical, health or mental health challenges or while in recovery for substance use.

 Persons in licensed residential care typically require a greater level of assistance on a daily basis and have more complex health care needs.

-The Assisted Living Registrar is responsible to:
+The responsibilities of the Assisted Living Registrar area are to:

-- administer the registration of all assisted living residences in BC, whether they are publicly subsidized or private-pay; - establish and administer health and safety standards, policies and procedures; - ensure timely and effective investigation of complaints about the health and safety of assisted living residents; - refer issues that are not within the Registrar's jurisdiction to the appropriate authorities; and, - inspect residences if there is a concern about the health or safety of a resident.
+- administer the registration of all assisted living residences in BC, whether they are publicly subsidized or private-pay; - act as a support resource to answer questions, provide information and education; - monitor operations for compliance; - investigate complaints if the registrar has reason to believe the health or safety of a resident is at risk:

+- investigate if an unregistered assisted living residence is being operated; and, - refer issues that are not within the Registrar's jurisdiction to the appropriate authorities.